vikrambahl/vikrambahl.github.io/_posts/2019-06-01-notes-from-coursera-front-end-web-development-with-React.markdown

     <Menu dishes={this.state.dishes} onClick={(dish_id) => this.state.onDishSelect(dish_id)}
 ```

-We also make the chage to pass the onClick event back to a props OnClick function.
+We also make the change to pass the onClick event back to a props OnClick function.

 _MenuComponent.js_
 ```